Kettlebell Workouts for Beginners

 Primary Muscles Targeted: hamstrings, gluteus maximus, and erector spinae

-1. Start with your feet about hip-width apart, the kettlebell between the feet.
-Hinge at the hips with a slight bend in the knees and grab hold of the kettlebell handle with both hands.
+1. Start with your feet about hip-width apart, and the kettlebell is between the feet.
+Hinge at the hips with a slight knee bend and grab the kettlebell handle with both hands.
 The shoulders should be over the toes.
 The spine should be neutral, shoulders at or above hip level, and upper back muscles engaged.

-2. Drive through the floor and extend the hips into a standing position, contracting the glutes to complete the movement.
+2. Drive through the floor and extend the hips into standing, contracting the glutes to complete the movement.

-3. In subsequent repetitions, only go down as far as you are able to while maintaining a neutral spine with a slight bend in the knees.
-If you cannot maintain a neutral spine bringing the kettlebell all the way down to the floor, use a box or elevated platform to bring the floor to you.
+3. In subsequent repetitions, only go down as far as you can while maintaining a neutral spine with a slight knee bend.
+If you cannot maintain a neutral spine bringing the kettlebell down to the floor, use a box or elevated platform to bring the floor to you.

 Single Arm Overhead Press